VNOI-Admin/vnoj-docker/README.md

 From now on, it is assumed you are in the `dmoj` directory.

-Initialize the setup by moving the configuration files into the submodule and creating the necessary directories:
+Initialize the setup by moving the configuration files into the submodule and creating the necessary directories.
+You need to run this whenever there are changes to `config/local_settings.py`:

 ```sh
 $ ./scripts/initialize